 Twin Cities Solar Project

-As part of our commitment to provide safe, reliable and carbon free electricity, we’re proposing a new solar and battery energy storage system (BESS) project to connect to our electric grid providing clean, renewable energy.
+As part of our commitment to provide safe, reliable and carbon free electricity, we’re proposing the Twin Cities Solar and Battery Energy Storage System Project, which would connect to our electric grid and provide clean, renewable energy for the region.

-The Twin Cities Solar Project adds to our diverse clean energy portfolio, improves local air quality and delivers a reliable long-term supply of solar and battery storage improving the resilience of our electric grid.
+The Twin Cities Solar Project adds to our diverse clean energy portfolio, improves local air quality and delivers a reliable long-term supply of solar and battery storage to boost a resilient electric grid.

 Project description

-The Twin Cities Solar and BESS Project consists of the construction and operation of a photovoltaic (PV) solar power and BESS renewable energy generation facility that would be interconnected to our transmission grid.
+The Twin Cities Solar Project consists of the construction and operation of a photovoltaic (PV) solar power and Battery Energy Storage System (BESS) renewable energy generation facility that would be interconnected to our transmission grid.
 The project would provide new power production capacity of up to 275 megawatts (MW) and allow storage of 275 MW at the BESS facility.
 A generation substation, interconnection lines to the Rancho Seco Switchyard and equipment modifications to the existing Rancho Seco Switchyard would also be constructed to allow for the interconnection.

 Location

 The project is located in unincorporated southeastern Sacramento County, east of the community of Herald, California.
-The project site is approximately 1,697 acres located adjacent to the north and west boundaries of the decommissioned Rancho Seco Nuclear Generating Station.
-The northern area is approximately 980 acres and the western area is approximately 707 acres.
+The project site is approximately 1,697 acres located adjacent to the north and west boundaries of the Rancho Seco Recreational Park.
+The northern area is approximately 982 acres and the western area is approximately 715 acres.
 These areas are adjacent but not connected properties and would be joined by a collector line.
-The northern project area is bordered by Twin Cities Road to the south and farmland and farm roads to the west, north and east.
-The western project area is bordered by Clay East Road to the south, Twin Cities Road to the northwest and the decommissioned Rancho Seco Nuclear Generating Station to the east.
+The northern project area is bordered by Twin Cities Road to the south.
+The western project area is bordered by Clay East Road to the south, Twin Cities Road to the northwest and the Rancho Seco Recreational Park to the east.

 Timeline

-Construction begins as early as 2028 and the project plans to be operational by 2030.
+Construction could begin as early as 2028 and the project plans to be operational by 2030.

 Environmental considerations

-We prepared a Notice of Preparation (NOP) to inform agencies and interested parties that an EIR will be prepared for the project.
-The NOP includes information about the project and its potential environmental impacts to allow agencies and interested parties the opportunity to provide a meaningful response related to the scope and content of the EIR, including mitigation measures and alternatives for consideration.
-The NOP is available below or in person during normal business hours at these locations:
+We prepared a Notice of Preparation (NOP) to inform agencies and interested parties that an Environmental Impact Report (EIR) will be prepared for the project.
+The NOP includes information about the project and any potential environmental impacts to allow agencies and interested parties the opportunity to provide a meaningful response related to the scope and content of the EIR, including mitigation measures and alternatives for consideration.
+The NOP is available to review below or in person during normal business hours at these locations:

 SMUD